Take a look at our 5 step plan for how to build your credit score and increase your credit options post-rejection.

 1. Try not to make any more applications, as this can damage your credit score further

 Whenever you apply for credit, a credit check (also known as a ‘hard’ search) is carried out on your credit report.
 Each time this happens, a mark will be left on your report which can be seen the next time a lender carries out a credit check.
 If you make several applications for credit in a short space of time, this could harm your credit score.
-This is because lenders might think you are desperate for credit, and may be less likely to want to lend to you.
+This is because lenders might think you are desperate for credit, making lenders less likely to want to lend to you.

 If you've been rejected, you can ask the lender why.
 You might not get a full answer, but they should tell you whether it was because of something on your credit report.
 If it was, there may be a chance you can do something about it.

-5. You might want to make a notice of correction on your account
+3. You might want to make a notice of correction on your account

 If you have a negative factor on your report, such as a defaulted debt, but there are extenuating circumstances (such as being made redundant) you can add a notice of correction to your account.

 A lender will see this when considering your application, and it could help boost your chances of being accepted.
 You can read more about this in our FAQ

 4. Start making small changes to improve your credit score — they can make all the difference